Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: How can I test `main`'s return value to see if a program has terminated normally?
+<span class="ques"></span> How can I test `main`'s return value to see if a program has terminated normally?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: That depends on your operating system.
+<span class="ans"></span> That depends on your operating system.
 Many operating systems allow this value to be tested within a “batch file" or “shell script” that contains commands to run several programs.
 For example, the line

 ```C
 if errorlevel 1 command